-The Fourth of July is to entertainers what the Super Bowl is to sports fans.
-The summer holiday is the ultimate excuse to throw a big party with all the trimmings.
+The summer is the ultimate excuse to throw a big party with all the trimmings.
 Of course, there are a lot of moving parts involved with hosting a large group.
 Not only do you have to figure out how to squeeze everyone on the guest list into your backyard, you also need to be on top of everything from keeping mosquitos away to having enough ice.
 (Pro tip: When you think you have too much ice, buy more.)
 Thanks to DIY & Done, Walmart’s hub for transforming outdoor spaces, keeping all the balls in the air is actually—dare we say it—simple.

 Quick science lesson: Mosquitos hate citronella because it hurts their feet.
 These citronella-scented candles look like regular tea lights (goodbye, tacky tiki torches!), but still get the job done.